costafilhojoao/Research/The Covid-19 Recession in Germany;  A Macro-Epidemiological Analysis/README.md

 ## Quantitative Analysis

-In order replicate our quantitative analysis, first you need to solve the macro-epidemiological model.
+In order replicate our quantitative analysis, first, you need to solve the macro-epidemiological model.
 You will find the model's files within the [Model](https://github.com/costafilhojoao/Research/tree/main/The%20Covid-19%20Recession%20in%20Germany%3B%20%20A%20Macro-Epidemiological%20Analysis/Model) folder.
 Please run the [solve.mod](https://github.com/costafilhojoao/Research/blob/main/The%20Covid-19%20Recession%20in%20Germany%3B%20%20A%20Macro-Epidemiological%20Analysis/Model/solve.mod) file in Dynare.
 Before you do that, make sure the other '.mod' files are in the same directory.
 We have used Matlab R2021a and DYNARE 4.6.1..

 For the remaining figures of the paper, please follow the steps below:

 * Figure 3: Lockdown Stringency and Daily Infections

+ The announcements of containment rules from the German government can be found in the folder [Announcements of Containment rules][https://github.com/costafilhojoao/Research/tree/main/The%20Covid-19%20Recession%20in%20Germany%3B%20%20A%20Macro-Epidemiological%20Analysis/Announcements%20of%20Containment%20rules].

 * **Figure 4: Model Containment Dynamics**